stamina-left/stamina-left.github.io/_news/announcement_2.md

 inline: false
 ---

 Readdy is an app that gives a better reading experience for someone who had difficulty reading builds upon the optical character reader, screen reader, and text adjustments that we provide.
 To give it a try, <a href="https://apps.apple.com/us/app/readdy-reading-assistant/id1526676332" target="blank">visit our app at the App Store</a>.
+For more details on how we made this app, you can <a href="https://stamina-left.github.io/projects/1_project/" target="blank">read the project details on my project list</a>.

 ***